Emily Oster

 WHAT THE HECK HAPPENED?

 It’s a night terror, sometimes called a sleep terror.
 And it’s … terrifying.
-For you.
-If you’d like a visual, here’s a four-minute YouTube video documentation.
+(For you, at least.

 These disruptions occur throughout childhood.
 For toddlers, they often take the form of a confusional arousal — something that can look like what I described above but may also be lower-amplitude (more whimpering or moaning, less crying).
 For children of early school age, this would more commonly be a night terror — the child waking abruptly with a piercing scream, being extremely agitated, possibly seeming like they are trying to escape something.